craftercms/docs/source/developers/draft.rst

      - Description
    * - isAuthoring
      - boolean
      - Optional as it defaults to :ref:`modePreview <printIfPreview>` FreeMarker context variable.
 When isAuthoring=false, in context editing is skipped all together.
 Meant for running in production.
    * - props
      - JS object string
      - This is passed directly to the JavaScript runtime.
 Though it should be passed to the macro as a string, the contents of the string should be a valid JavaScript object.
-Use it to configure/customize Crafter's JavaScript libraries initialization.
+Use it to configure/customize Crafter CMS' JavaScript libraries initialization.

 Examples
 """"""""

-..
-TODO Add context to the examples below or find a way to make these look better/more meaningful when rendered
+Basic Usage

 .. code-block:: text

    <@initInContextEditing />

+Customized Theme Options

 .. code-block:: text

    <@initInContextEditing props="{ themeOptions: { ... } }" />

+Customized ICE Initialization via ``body_bottom`` Hook

 .. code-block:: text